GIXLabs/GIXLabs.github.io/how_to/cnc_milling_setup.md

 ![](/assets/images/cnc_setup/open_moveTool.png)

-Using the arrow buttons on the yellow 'To Move Tool' menu, move the tool approximately above the X and Y position zero-position of the stock as in Fusion 360 model.
-You can move the Z axis up and down to visually check if the Tool is near to the zero-position.
-Be careful not to lower the z axis too much such that it hits the stock/bed.
+Using the arrow buttons on the yellow 'To Move Tool' menu, position the tool approximately above the X and Y zero points of the stock, as indicated in the Fusion 360 model.
+You can adjust the Z-axis up and down to visually confirm that the tool is near the zero position.
+Be careful not to lower the Z-axis too much to avoid hitting the stock or bed.

 ![](/assets/images/cnc_setup/move_coordinates.png)